Updated: a day ago

 Company Orientation/Induction - a formal approach for delivering important knowledge and information about the Company in a way that supports a positive culture.

-Performance Management Plan - a document that details clearly defined and measurable goals to be achieved and identifies learning/training needs.
+Performance Management Plan - a document that details clearly defined and measurable goals to be achieved and an action plan that addresses defined learning/training needs.

-Mentoring - use your top performers to develop and grow others.
+Mentoring - using your top performers to develop and grow others.